Probing internal dissipative processes of neutron stars with gravitational waves during the inspiral of neutron star binaries: There are no out-of-equilibrium corrections to adiabatic deformations of stars

 We start by showing that circular solutions to the BDNK equations of motion reduce to those of a perfect fluid.
 A circular spacetime is one that is stationary, axisymmetric and whose stress-energy tensor satisfies $t^{\mu}T^{[\nu}{}_{\alpha}t^{\alpha}\varphi^{\beta]} = \varphi^{\mu}T^{[\nu}{}_{\alpha}\varphi^{\alpha}t^{\beta]} =0$, where $t^{\mu}$ and $\varphi^{\mu}$ are the timelike and spacelike Killing vectors associated with stationarity and axisymmetry, respectively (for reviews see \cite{Wald:1984rg,Gourgoulhon:2010ju}).
 More intuitively, circular spacetimes are invariant under time translation, they are axisymmetric, and they admit a spacetime metric that does not depend on the azimuthal direction $\varphi$.
 Restricting ourselves to asymptotically flat spacetimes, we work in Hartle-Sharp coordinates in which the line element takes the form\cite{1967ApJ...147..317H,1967ApJ...150.1005H}

 In these coordinates, the two Killing vectors are $\partial_t$ and $\partial_{\varphi}$.
 We \emph{assume} the fluid velocity four-vector can be written as

 where $\Omega$ is the angular velocity of the fluid, which we assume to be a constant.
 For perfect fluids, one can show that the above equation must hold in circular spacetimes due to the condition $t^{\mu}T^{[\nu}{}_{\alpha}t^{\alpha}\varphi^{\beta]}=0$ (e.g. \cite{Gourgoulhon:2010ju}).
 For BDNK fluids though, we have not been able to show that the fluid vector of Eq.~\eqref{eq:circular_u} follows from the above condition, since $u^{\mu}$ could potentially have nonzero $r$ or $\vartheta$ components, due to the presence of the heat vector $Q^{\mu}$ and the shear tensor.
 Instead, we view Eq.~\eqref{eq:circular_u} as a reasonable, physical assumption for the form of the fluid velocity\footnote{If we assume the fluid is in thermal equilibrium, then $\beta^{\mu}\equiv u^{\mu}/T$ must be a Killing vector \cite{stewart1971non,Israel:1979wp,Becattini:2012tc,Becattini:2016stj}.
-In this case, and assuming that the only Killing vectors are $\left(\partial_t\right)^{\mu}$ and $\left(\partial_{\varphi}\right)^{\mu}$, from which we can conclude that $u^{\mu}$ takes the form of Eq.~\eqref{eq:circular_u}.}.
+Said another way, in Eq.~\eqref{eq:circular_u} we assume that there can be no radial fluid flux that could be countered by the presence of a nonzero heat vector or shear tensor.
+In this case, and assuming that the only Killing vectors are $\left(\partial_t\right)^{\mu}$ and $\left(\partial_{\varphi}\right)^{\mu}$, we can conclude that $u^{\mu}$ takes the form of Eq.~\eqref{eq:circular_u}.}.
 The metric of Eq.~\eqref{eq:circular_g} and the fluid vector ansatz of Eq.~\eqref{eq:circular_u} encompass, as special cases, the metrics used for computing the moment of inertia and the quadrupole moment of static neutron stars \cite{stewart1971non}.
 Finally, we assume all other fluid field quantities ($\rho,\epsilon,p,\mu$ and $T$) are functions of $r$ and $\vartheta$ only.

 With these assumptions, we can now prove that the expansion and the shear vanish.
 The computation of $\theta$ goes as follows

 The second line follows from Eq.~\eqref{eq:circular_u}.
 The last line follows from the fact that all field quantities are functions only of $r,\vartheta$.
 Given that $\theta=0$, the shear tensor simplifies to